Naim-Ely/NBA-Stats-data/README.md

 # NBA-Stats-data

-NBA League Leaders Data Processing
+NBA League Leaders Data Processing/n
 This repository contains a Python script that fetches NBA league leader statistics using the nba_api package, processes the data with pandas, and stores it in a SQL Server database using SQLAlchemy and pyodbc.
 Additionally, the script creates a SQL view to easily query specific subsets of the data.

 Requirements